For a better experience please change your browser to CHROME, FIREFOX, OPERA or Internet Explorer.

 • Sneezing, sniffling, or coughing

-• Unkempt coat like cat has not been grooming itself
+• Unkempt coat – Indicates the cat has stopped grooming itself

 • Lethargic, especially kittens